 Substances that "look like" a controlled substance.
 In instances involving look-alike substances, there must be evidence of the employee’s intent to pass off the item as a controlled substance.

+Medicinal Cannabis: no employee shall manufacture, distribute, dispense, be under the influence of, purchase, possess, use, consume, or attempt to purchase or obtain, sell or transfer medicinal cannabis in the workplace or in the course of the performance of duties for or on behalf of the school, including at any school worksite or school function.

 In addition, employees shall not possess prescription drugs for the purpose of sale or distribution.

 Definitions